What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 - What skills you and other founders have

-Do the founders have a sales background?
+Do the founders have extensive sales experience?

-If you or other founders have a sales background or are revenue-oriented, you might be able to spend more time in founder-led sales before jumping into a sales hire.
+If you or other founders have a sales background or are revenue-oriented, you might be able to spend more time in founder-led sales before jumping into a hire.

 - Founders start losing sight of product growth

-- Founders are finding it tough to keep up with dealflow because of capacity
+- Founders are finding it tough to keep up with deal flow because of capacity

-"If you are starting to lose deals and maybe it's because you aren't as quick or you don't have as much capacity to get back or to run those demos or your days are just back to back on demos or trying to follow up and chasing active leads, it's really important that you get that sales hire sooner than later because you don't want to lose critical deals."
+"If you are starting to lose deals and maybe it's because you aren't as quick or you don't have as much capacity to get back or to run those demos or your days are just back to back on demos or trying to follow up and chase active leads, it's really important that you get that sales hire sooner rather than later because you don't want to lose critical deals."

 - Chris Gannon, Founder of Captivate Talent